Back To Search Results

 • Valvular AS

 • This is characterized by hypoplastic, dysplastic, or numerically abnormal valve cusps, with the bicuspid valve being the most common form.
-Occurring 4 times more frequently in males than females and resulting from abnormal development of the endocardial cushions, it often involves the fusion of the right coronary cusp with an adjacent cusp.
+Occurring 4 times more frequently in males than females, it results from abnormal development of the endocardial cushions.
+This type often involves the fusion of the right coronary cusp with an adjacent cusp.
 In 20% of cases, bicuspid valves are associated with other congenital heart defects, such as coarctation of the aorta.

 • Bicuspid aortic valve (BAV) is the most common form of congenital AS, and its prevalence ranges from 0.77% to 1.4%, which may be higher when asymptomatic individuals are considered.
 Although patients with BAV typically do not experience significant issues during infancy and childhood, they may develop various aortic valve abnormalities, such as stenosis and insufficiency, as well as aortic complications like root dilatation, rupture, and dissection later in life.
 Consequently, BAV is associated with the highest mortality rate among congenital heart diseases.